ethanniser/next-typesafe-url/www/docs/src/content/docs/en/usage/search-route-params-pages.md

 `next-typesafe-url` provides full support for validating route params and search params in `getStaticProps` and `getServerSideProps`.

-The `parseServerSideRouteParams` and `parseServerSideSearchParams` functions are used to parse the route params and search params on the server.
+The `parseServerSideParams` function is used to parse the route params and search params on the server.
 They take the same schema from your `Route` object as the `useRouteParams` and `useSearchParams` hooks, as well as parts of `context` object from `getStaticProps` / `getServerSideProps`.

+### Route Params

+To parse route params, pass the `params` field from the gssp context object, as well as the route params schema from your `Route` object.
+Note this field is possibly undefined, so you should check for that before passing it to `parseServerSideParams`.

+### Search Params

+To parse search params, pass the `query` field from the gssp context object, as well as the search params schema from your `Route` object.

 ### Errors

-Like the hooks, `parseServerSideRouteParams` and `parseServerSideSearchParams` have an `isError` flag, and if it is true, then `error` will be a `ZodError` you can use to get more information about the error.
+Like the hooks, `parseServerSideParams` have an `isError` flag, and if it is true, then `error` will be a `ZodError` you can use to get more information about the error.

 ---

 This is an example of how to use `next-typesafe-url` with `getServerSideProps`, but the same pattern can be used with `getStaticProps`.

-**_In this example I simply pass all of the params as props, but you can use the fully typed and validated `data` you get back from `parseServerSideRouteParams` and `parseServerSideSearchParams` however you wish._**
+**_In this example I simply pass all of the params as props, but you can use the fully typed and validated `data` you get back from `parseServerSideParams` however you wish._**

 ```tsx
 // pages/product/[productID].tsx